RamiALBASHA/crop_irradiance/doc/absorbed_sunlit_shaded.rst

 (sunlit and shaded).
 Keep in mind also that at the exception of the flux density of direct irradiance (:math:`I_{direct} \ [W \cdot m^{-2}{leaf}]`), leaf area fractions and irradiance flux densities vary exponentially with depth (:numref:`fig_absorption_sunlit_shaded_fractions_and_intensities`).
-:math:`I_{direct}` is constant with depth.
-To simply understand this fact, check sunflecks inside a canopy: all light spots shine with the same intensity, yet, the surface of these spots reduces strongly with depth (:numref:`fig_sunlit_fraction_profile`).
+:math:`I_{direct}` is indeed constant with depth.
+To simply understand this fact, check sunflecks inside a canopy: all light spots shine with the same intensity throughout depth, yet, the surface of these spots reduces strongly with depth (:numref:`fig_sunlit_fraction_profile`).